-Connections4Health, established in May of 2013 at the Birmingham Free Clinic in Pittsburgh's South Side, is a program that works within established community health centers and other healthcare organizations to address the social and environmental factors that influence patient health -- the Social Determinants of Health.
-It is operated by trained college student volunteers, Community Health Fellows, which represent various academic disciplines.
-These student volunteers meet with patients one-on-one to understand their social service needs, create an individualized action plan with referrals to relevant social agencies, and follow-up on a weekly basis by phone until the patients' needs are met to their satisfaction.
+Connections4Health, established in May of 2013 at the Birmingham Free Clinic in Pittsburgh's South Side, is a program that works within established community health centers and other community organizations to address the social health needs associated with where people live, learn, work and play that influence a person's overall health and wellbeing.
+It is operated by trained college student volunteers -- Community Health Fellows -- which represent various academic disciplines.
+Fellows meet with clinic patients one-on-one to understand their social health needs, create an individualized action plan with referrals to relevant social agencies, and follow-up on a weekly basis by phone until the patients' needs are met to their satisfaction.

 Patients at the Health Centers receive an individualized action plan linking them with relevant social service agencies that address areas such as:

 These are only a few of the unment basic needs that C4H Fellows come across.
 The students utilize a comprehensive database of resources to connect patients with services, and update the resources database regularly to provide the most accurate and up-to-date information.
 Students also participate in bi-weekly reflective sessions to address concerns, and hear from experts and stakeholders representing community service agencies.

 As C4H Fellows, students gain valuable insight into the current system of medical care as well as a greater understanding of poverty and social determinants of health.
 The fellowship offers first-hand experience with:

 - people experiencing issues such as housing/homelessness, addiction, health policy, built environment, and poverty and how this effects overall health

 - exploring and deepening their view of the intersection of their chosen field of study and the social determinants of health

 - training in motivational interviewing and other communication skills